jgomer2001/pipelines-plugin/README.md

 ## Setup testing data

-In the example policy, a `student` resource was created in the schema.
+In the example policy, the `student` entity type is part of the schema.
 It is expected all resources referenced by policies exist as OpenSearch indices in equivalence.
 For this, some "students" should be added:

 ```
 curl -n -H 'Content-Type: application/json' --data-binary @records.txt https://oshost/student/_bulk
 ```

-Find `records.txt` in the root directory of this repository.
+[Here](https://github.com/jgomer2001/pipelines-plugin/raw/refs/heads/main/records.txt) is a sample `records.txt` file.
 Insert more similar documents varying the `grad_year`.
 Learn more about Opensearch bulk requests [here](https://docs.opensearch.org/latest/api-reference/document-apis/bulk/).

 Issue a request to retrieve the documents added so far: